Pediatric parenteral nutrition

 To place the IV, your child will need medications called anesthesia.
 Anesthesia puts your child in a sleep-like state so they are comfortable during the procedure and will not remember it.
 Your child’s care team will explain how to prepare your child.

-What to expect during Pediatric Parenteral Nutrition
+What to expect during pediatric parenteral nutrition

 Parenteral nutrition involves delivering nutrients directly into your child’s bloodstream using an IV catheter.
 Doctors work with dietitians and pharmacists to fill an IV bag with a nutrient-rich solution and attach a small tube to carry the solution from the bag to your child’s body.

-What to expect after Pediatric Parenteral Nutrition
+What to expect after pediatric parenteral nutrition

 After our team places an IV for your child, we will give you and your family detailed instructions on how to care for it.
 Our specially trained gastroenterologists, dietitians and nurses will create an individualized feeding schedule and daily calorie intake for your child.
 They will also show you how to make sure your child’s IV is working properly.